tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 tidal analyze code --app-id 111
 ```

+**You can get the ID for _your_ application from the end of the URL, in the address bar in your browser, when viewing the application in Tidal Migrations online.**

 Once it is complete you can view your application and the newly updated data in Tidal Migrations, it can take a couple minutes for the data to be processed and uploaded.

 Try it out!